 PCS Graduation Requirements and Course of Studies

-Our Upper School faculty consists of 11 teachers, all of whom hold bachelor’s degrees, with 7 out of 11 holding advanced degrees.
+Our Upper School faculty consists of 12 teachers, all of whom hold bachelor’s degrees, with half holding advanced degrees.

 All upper school students are placed into one of three houses for purposes of camaraderie and friendly competition.

 The academic year consists of three trimesters.
 Only final grades are recorded on the student transcript.
 Grades and course weight are assigned according to the South Carolina Uniform Grading Policy: 90-100 (A); 80-89 (B); 70-79 (C); 60-69 (D); and <60 (F).
 Grade point average is computed on a scale using all academic courses credited toward high school graduation.
 Class rank is based on cumulative GPA.
 All students in the class will be included in the rank, which will be printed on the final transcript at the end of each academic year from grades 9-12.

 Selected Courses and Readings within the PCS Curriculum

 - Greek Drama: Aeschylus, Sophocles, Euripides; selections from Classical Literary Criticism